 Setting up either of the routers supplied by Shell Energy is an easy process.
 In most cases it can be accomplished in minutes.

 If there is already a router in your home, unplug it from the phone and power sockets, and put it to one side.
-If you have a microfilter hanging from your wall mounted phone socket, remove it as well.
-Now locate the new microfilter which came with your Shell Energy router and plug it into the phone socket on your wall.
-Next up, take the grey cable and plug it into the router at one end and the microfilter at the other.
+If you have a microfilter hanging from your wall-mounted phone socket, remove it as well.
+Now locate the new microfilter that came with your Shell Energy router and plug it into the phone socket on your wall.
+Next, take the grey cable and plug it into the router at one end and the microfilter at the other.

-Next you need to connect the power.
+Now you need to connect the power.
 It’s best practice to switch off the power socket before you plug in the router’s power supply.
 Once the power is plugged into the wall, attach the other end to the router.
-Now you can switch on the power socket, followed by pressing the power button on your router.
-Wait a minute for the led lights to all turn the same colour and you should be up and running.
+Now switch on the power socket, followed by pressing the power button on your router.
+Wait a minute for the LED lights to all turn the same colour and you should be up and running.

-You can log-in to your new wifi network with the log-in details printed on your router.
+You can log in to your new wifi network using the details on your router.